Serpent - Ukhu Pacha Guardian

 There is someone in your life who drives you unreasonably crazy – and the reaction is always bigger than the situation warrants.

-Shadow Work Starts With the Person Who Infuriates You
+Why Does Shadow Work Start With the Person Who Infuriates You?

 You are in a meeting.
 A colleague speaks with absolute certainty about something they only half understand.
 The confidence is staggering.
 You feel your jaw tighten.
 Later you describe it to a friend and notice you are still angry, hours after, in a way that seems – even to you – slightly out of proportion.